Living museum: Interpretation

 The main interpretative technique of living history museums, aside from exhibitions, are the use of costumed interpreters or historians.
 Costumed historians make history come alive through interactions that formulate social, cultural, and political connections with the past.
 There are two different types of costumed interpretation utilized at living history sites: first-person and third-person interpretation.

 In first-person interpretation, the costumed historian portrays a specific historical character.
 The historian adopts speech patterns, mannerisms, worldviews, and attitudes appropriate to the character being portrayed.
 Since the interpreters are representing a historical character during a particular time period, their knowledge and therefore how they interact with the public, is limited to their designated character and historic time period.
-For example, interpreters at the English Village at Plimoth Plantation are first-person interpreters who portray some of the original residents of Plymouth Colony.
+For example, interpreters at the English Village at Plimoth Patuxet are first-person interpreters who portray some of the original residents of Plymouth Colony.
 For example, a costumed historian will say that "I am making cornbread".

 Third-person interpretation does not limit the costumed historian to a particular historical character or time period and maintain a working knowledge of both the past and present.
 Instead, they represent a gender, status, and occupation.
-Plimoth Plantation employs third-person interpretation at the Wampanoag Homesite where, although dressed in historically accurate clothing, the costumed historians speak from a modern perspective about Wampanoag history and culture.
+Plimoth Patuxet employs third-person interpretation at the Wampanoag Homesite where, although dressed in historically accurate clothing, the costumed historians speak from a modern perspective about Wampanoag history and culture.
 For example, a costumed historian will say that "They ate a healthy, seasonally varied diet that included corn, beans, squash, fish, venison, fruit, and vegetables".

 Both first- and third-person costumed historians participate in demonstrating and performing daily tasks and crafts of the time period.
 Most interpreters at living history sites have a background in history, public history, museum studies, or education, and conduct significant historical research in order to effectively and accurately provide interpretation to the public.

 Freeman Tilden, a National Park Service Interpreter known as the father of interpretation, wrote Interpreting Our Heritage in 1957.
 His book is one of the first comprehensive instructional texts on the subject of interpretation and outlines six basic interpretative principles that are still taught today in interpretive training sessions nationwide.
 The six principles of interpretation are: